DenisBytes/WalletLiquidv2.0/README.md

 ## URL

-Visit the live demo of Dev-Type [here](https://wallet-liquidv2-0.vercel.app).
+Visit the live demo of WalletLiquid [here](https://wallet-liquidv2-0.vercel.app).

 ## How to run locally